pranshu-tomer/MeTube/frontEnd/README.md

 store , reducers, useSelector, useDispatch

 -> Make a store
--> Make your reducers (in toolkit its called slices)
+-> wrap your app inside provider
+-> make slice (every feature is a slice)